Marijuana and Sex: Hot and Steamy Connection Explained

 Men who often smoke marijuana can sometimes experience erectile dysfunction.
 In chronic users, marijuana can decrease testosterone levels and affect arousal.

-Hence, smoking weed in moderation is highly advised for men (so as to achieve the most optimal performance).
+Hence, smoking weed in moderation is highly advised for men (to achieve the most optimal performance).

-What’s more, some sources even claim that choosing the right strain could help overpass these issues entirely.
+What’s more, some sources even claim that choosing the right strain could help overcome these issues entirely.

-What are the best weed strains for sex?
+What are the best marijuana strains for sex?

 Some of the more popular sexual weeds are Sexxpot, Asian Fantasy, Sour Dream, Granddaddy Purple, Hindu Skunk, Green Crack, and more.